 Coach Ed Orgeron has found a replacement for Joe Brady's former position with the LSU Tigers.

-According to Sports Illustrated, the former head coach of the St. Louis Rams and offensive coordinator for the Dallas Cowboys, is all set to sign a two-year contract that's worth about 800K annually.
+The former head coach of the St. Louis Rams and offensive coordinator for the Dallas Cowboys, is all set to sign a two-year contract that's worth about 800K annually.

 Brady left the Tigers nearly a month ago and Linehan's vast experience with a variety of coaches is expected to come in handy as he works with the LSU Tigers.